On Beyond Limitations of the Three Principles Psychology Model

 Some Additional Notes on the Three Principles Teachings and it’s Origins

-Because it came from a spontaneous realization (for the most part: Sydney Banks did say he had read some Krishnamurti that a work buddy at the mill lent to him, but he certainly wasn’t a student of spirituality or a seeker or knowledgable) – and he had no tradition other than some standard Bible-based teachings in the orphanage, his teachings don’t belong to any tradition or lineage.
+Because Sydney Bank’s realization was independent from a teacher or tradition (for the most part: Sydney Banks did say he had read some Krishnamurti that a work buddy at the mill lent to him, but he claims wasn’t a student of spirituality or a seeker or knowledgable), and he had learned no tradition’s concepts or terminology other than some standard Bible-based teachings in the orphanage, the outward form his teachings don’t belong to any tradition or lineage.
 He also had only a 9th-grade education.
-A formal education however is not a prerequisite for spiritual insight, in fact it can get in the way.
+A spiritual or formal education however is not a prerequisite for spiritual insight.
+In fact, sometimes toomuch education can get in the way.
 The intellect, speech and the learning are mere tools for expression and investigation.

 This is evident in the language Sydney Banks used in his early talks (tapes from the 70s), which are a profoundly heart-felt mix of language that he picked up, or that occurred to him, or Christian metaphors (e.g., “Christ Consciousness”).
 They were used spontaneously to try and convey his mystical insights.

-This, like all teachings, is a double-edged sword: whereas traditions (like Advaita from Hinduism) have the drawback of all the baggage and concept, religious attitudes and ornamentations (not to mention schisms between interpretations), a new spiritual teaching has the drawback of being difficult to interpret and understand clearly.
+This, like all teachings, is a double-edged sword: whereas traditions (like Advaita from Hinduism) have the drawback of all the baggage, concepts, religious attitudes and ornamentations (not to mention schisms between interpretations), a new spiritual teaching has the drawback of being difficult to interpret and understand clearly.
 On the other hand it has a freshness and power that is felt at the level of feeling and intuition, when the mind can’t hold onto the words.

 Such new teachings do not come through a lens that has been refined through the ages.
 However it may have an impact in the way it addresses people in the current concerns and pre-occupations of the time – which for example for many Westerners is psychology, psychotherapy, counseling, the world of self-improvement, New Age teachings, and so forth.